roboflow/inference/docs/index.md

 ### Extras:

 Some functionality requires extra dependencies.
-These can be installed by specifying the desired extras during installation of Roboflow Inference.
+These can be installed by specifying the desired extras during installation of Roboflow Inference. e.x. `pip install inference[extra]`

 | extra | description |
 |:-------|:-------------------------------------------------|